Sanderson17/contact-manager/README.md

 # contact-manager

-My C# project is a contact manager application that creates a list of contacts by allowing contacts to be added or removed and can display all contacts added or give the user the option to exit the program; the list clears when the program is exited.
+My C# project is a contact manager application that creates a list of contacts by presenting a task list where the user can select to add a contact, to remove a contact, to display all contacts that have been added or to exit the program; the list clears when the program is exited.

 # Basic Requirements